-The Director of SAW is typically a USMC Colonel who is a SAW graduate, postbattalion/squadron command, and has attended top level school.
-The Director is assisted in performing those duties by a Deputy Director with the same academic and leadership credentials who will normally, for the express purpose of program continuity, become the Director the following academic year.
-SAW also has three civilian faculty members, an active-duty operations officer, a civilian administrative program manager, and an active duty Marine.
+The Director of SAW is a USMC Colonel who is a SAW graduate, post-06 command, and has attended top level school.
+The Director is assisted in performing those duties by a Deputy Director who is an Advanced Intermediate Level (A-ILE; SAW, SAMS, SAASS or MAWS) graduate and post-05 command as well as the Operational Planning Course Director with a similar academic and operational background as the Deputy Director.
+SAW also has three civilian faculty members, a civilian administrative program manager and an active duty enlisted Marine for administrative and operational support.